nklkarthi/WebGoat/README.md

 *Github actions*

-      Terraform workflow are invoked by the Github Flow
+      Terraform workflow are invoked by the Github Actions

+*Infrastructure provisiong*

+        Terraform resouces for s3, iam, ecr, codebuild, codepipeline using AWS provider.

 *Open Source Security Tools used*